-- 1. Students apply for graduation during their final semester of enrollment. - The Dean of Administrative Services or delegated staff member will review the student's transcript to ensure the student has met the graduation requirements before issuing the certificate or degree.
-If the application for graduation is not approved, an appeal may be filed with the Dean of Instruction. - Students must earn a final grade of C or higher for all required classes in order to fulfill certificate or degree requirements.

-- 4. Formal graduation ceremonies are held each December. - 5.
-Certificates, degrees, diplomas, and transcripts will be mailed approximately four weeks after graduation pending payment of any outstanding student account balances.
+- 1. Students apply for graduation during their final semester of enrollment. - The Registrar will review the student's transcript to ensure the student has met the graduation requirements before issuing the certificate or degree.
+If the application for graduation is not approved, an appeal may be filed with the Dean of Instruction. - Students must earn a final grade of C or higher for all required classes in order to fulfill certificate or degree requirements. - 4.
+Formal graduation ceremonies are held each December. - Certificates, degrees, diplomas, and transcripts will be mailed approximately four weeks after graduation pending payment of any outstanding student account balances.